St Bees - A Cumbrian Coast Village

 Next slide

-The original St Bees village web site was created over two decades ago and grew over the years until it contained well over 500 pages.
-During 2020 the site was re-written to allow better access from smartphones and tablet computers.
+St Bees village web site was created over two decades ago and now has over 500 pages.
 The site is subject to continual revision and comments are welcome. please email sbwebmaster@stbees.org.uk .

 The domain name stbees.org.uk is owned by St Bees Parish Council, and the web site is written and maintained by volunteers.